2i2i/whitepaper/README.md

 By changing the parameters, minimum $\underline{M}$ and importance $\mathcal{I}$, the seller can run a [multi-dim optimisation](https://github.com/2i2i/whitepaper/blob/main/Notes.md#multidim-optimisation) to find the type of market that maximises it's value.

 <br></br>
-## Maximum value $\Leftrightarrow$ Supply = Time
+## Maximum value $\Leftrightarrow$ Supply = **time**

+If this paper is correct in that the described market model results in the fairest valuation, then it should be used for all markets.
+Especially the most valuable market:

+**time**

+- Everyone has **time**
-Everyone has time and everyone knows time is most valuable.
+- Everyone knows that **time** is most valuable.
-The widest and most valuable supply should run on the provably fairest market model.
-A v1 implementation is available and a v2 is being built.

-As an 1st example application, we have chosen time as the supply.
-Available @ https://about.2i2i.app

-2i2i is provably finds fairest value for time.

-Using 2i2i for time makes most sense:
-Use the optimal system for the most important

-In a futuristic society, people could replace appointments with such a market for its time.
-Whenever you choose to interact with a person, instead of consulting a appointment schedule, consult the market.
+One could even replace appointments with such a market for ones **time**.
+Whenever you choose to interact with a person, instead of consulting an appointment schedule, consult the market.
 Importance and urgency are all expressed via the energy and information contained in every bid.

-When supply=time, all currencies are per $\Delta T$.
+When **supply**=**time**, all currencies are per $\Delta T$.
 Current technology already allows $\Delta T \le 1 \text{ sec}$.

+<br></br>
+## Efficient, fairest and most inclusive economy

+This market model allows

+From micro-economics we know that a *fair* trade adds value to both parties.

+Liquid 2i2i markets would allow for the fairest trades.

+A collection of trades can be called an economy.

+A 2i2i based economy then would be the fairest economy.

-Imagine the entire world harvesting the fairest amount of energy in exchange for the whatever information they can provide.
-2i2i could in theory jump start the provably fairest economy ever.
+Imagine the entire world harvesting the fairest amount of energy in exchange for whatever information it can provide.
+2i2i could in theory jump start the provably fairest and most inclusive economy ever.